Concrete Form Liners

 - Urethane rubber is flexible, stretchable and durable.
 It can be formed into virtually any shape or pattern up to about five inches thick, and it can be reused up to 100 times.
 Predictably, these versatile, high-quality liners also are typically the most expensive.

 - Plastic form liners are cheaper and lighter than urethane rubber, but they are also less durable and malleable.
 Plastic liners typically can’t match the depth and detail of urethane liners.
 Thicker plastic forms can withstand about 15 uses.

 - Waterproofed polystyrene foam can be molded into almost any shape.
 They are inexpensive, but Styrofoam liners can typically be used just once.
-They are normallyused for deeply engraved logos or images in concrete.
+These are normally used for deeply engraved logos or images in concrete.

-- Fiberglass is something of a dinosaur in the liner industry.
-It once was a major part of the industry, but fiberglass liners are hardly used anymore.
+- Fiberglass is something of a dinosaur in the industry.
+It once was a major part of liner manufacturing, but fiberglass liners are hardly used anymore.

 No matter what the material, liners are typically directly glued to the forms or manufactured and premounted on plywood, then screwed onto the form surface.
 If using screws or staples, make sure to cover them with plumbers' glue to avoid blemishes in the concrete surface.
 And regardless of the type of liner, always seal the joints between form liners to avoid leaks and misshaped spots.